onzfonz/comp227/src/content/0/en/part0d.md

 ### Exercises 0.7-0.9

 To submit the assignment you'll be making changes that will appear in your GitHub repo.
-For one, I would like you to edit the file that we created via Webstorm and add your name to the markdown file.
+For one, I would like you to edit the file that we created via WebStorm and add your name to the markdown file.

 #### 0.7 - Verifying changes made it to GitHub